tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 The ontologies are available in the directory [ontologies](data-ontology/ontologies).

 ## GPT models

+### GPT model without RAG
+In this case, the performance of the GPT model has been evaluated without employing the RAG.
+In this approach, the model is provided with a CSV file and its corresponding description as input to carry out the IRI (Internationalized Resource Identifier) search.
+However, the model relies solely on its pre-existing knowledge to perform this task, as it does not have access to any external data sources or retrieval mechanisms.
+This evaluation aims to understand the model's baseline capability for IRI search when operating independently, without leveraging additional context or external support.

 ### RAG performed through OpenAI platform
 As in the other experiment, the RAG process is performed through an **assistant agent**.
 Assistants can call OpenAI’s models with specific instructions to tune their personality and capabilities and can also access multiple tools in parallel, like the File Search tool.
 The **File Search tool** augments the Assistant with knowledge from outside its model, such as proprietary product information or documents provided by your users.